Silver Bridge: Legacy

 Reviewing the collapse and subsequent investigation in his 2012 book To Forgive Design: Understanding Failure, engineering historian Henry Petroski finds it "a cautionary tale for engineers of every kind."
 As a result of the thoroughness of the investigation, the cause of the disaster was precisely and indisputably found to be "a design that inadvertently made inspection all but impossible and failure all but inevitable.
 If ever a design was to blame for a failure, this was it."

 Petroski does not fault the bridge's designers, who were unaware of many of these hazards.
 Instead, he points to the future.
 "If there is anything positive about the Silver Bridge failure," he concludes, "it is that its legacy should be to remind engineers to proceed always with the utmost caution, ever mindful of the possible existence of unknown unknowns and the potential consequences of even the smallest design decisions."

 In popular culture

 In his 1970 book Operation Trojan Horse, and in his 1975 book The Mothman Prophecies, Fortean author John Keel linked the Silver Bridge collapse to alleged sightings of the Mothman.
 The story was adapted as a film by the same name, released in 2002.

 Author Jack Matthews wrote a novella, Beyond the Bridge, written as the diary of an imaginary survivor of the disaster starting a new life as a dishwasher in a tiny West Virginia town.

 Honky tonk singer-songwriter and West Virginia native Ray Anderson released "The Silver Bridge Disaster" as the A-side of a 1967 single.

+Also known as Shane’s bridge.

+Author James Tynion IV uses both the mothman and the bridge as a plot point in his ongoing comic The Department of Truth.

+The Silver Bridge was featured as the pilot episode of Well There's Your Problem, then named Untitled Engineering Disaster Podcast-like content, by Justin Roczniak.

+In The 2023 Video Game Trepang2 utilizes the bridge as a small plot point through collectables ingame known as "intel", and the mothman serves as a small antagonist in the same game.